 - Must weight less than 275 lbs (for equipment safety purposes)

-- Provide a copy of a current DOT Physical
+- Acquire and provide a copy of a current DOT Physical from a physician

 - Must have a CDL Class “A” permit 4 weeks before Classes Start NCDOT CDL License

-You must wear a long sleeve shirt and work boots with a heel.
-No tennis shoes or shorts are allowed!
+You must wear a long sleeve shirt, long pants and work boots with a 1″ heel.
+No athletic wear will be allowed!

 Commercial Driver License